Princeton-CDH/devenv/importing-data.md

       correctly, the command will run without comment and then if you load up the admin site, your model will now be populated with rows taken from the CSV you imported.

+      It probably didn't.
+(Even an experienced programmer rarely has their work run fully as expected the first time.)
+See the [gotchas](#gotchas) section below for some thoughts about likely errors you may have hit.

 ## A more complicated import: A Model with a Foreign Key